Olaminiyi/Monitoring-Applications-in-Kubernetes-with-Prometheus-and-Grafana/README.md

-# Monitoring Applications in Kubernetes with Prometheus and Grafana
+# Monitoring Applications in Kubernetes with Prometheus and Grafana.

 In this project we will be setting up a Prometheus monitoring for a third party app in Kubernetes cluster.
 Before we start the implementation, we are going to explain some terms below.